 Use a tension rod and S hooks under the upper kitchen cabinets to hold utensils.

-This is a great way to keep all those cooking utensils handy right next to the stove, yet they don’t take up valuable counter space.
+This is a great way to keep all those cooking utensils handy right next to the stove.
+And they don’t take up valuable counter space.

 See what I mean?
 Tension rods are so versatile!
 Grab some today and get organizing!